arungudelli/angularjswiki/content/en/fontawesome/fa-calendar-week.md

-## Rotate Calendar Week Icon using fa-rotate-x
+## Rotate fa-calendar-week Icon using fa-rotate-x
 To rotate the font awesome icon fa-calendar-week, Use fa-rotate-x class

 Where 'x' represents degree of rotation.